+Table \ref{tab: pretraining on nextqa} presents the results of pretraining experiments on Temporal-STUPD.
+Similar to the Spatial-STUPD, we observe sub-optimal performance in the language-based model, and only marginal improvement as a result of pretraining.
+This is expected, since a language-only model only highlights the statistical distribution of the labels.
+However, when language and spatio-temporal fatures are combined, we observe significant improvements in the performance of the models when pretrained on Temporal-STUPD, in comparison to when models are trained on NeXT-QA from scratch.
+On the other hand, we observe that models, in-fact, perform worse than a model trained from scratch, when pretrained on KINETICS-400.
+This reinforces two key observations -- rich real-world spatial information is not sufficient (or helpful) in effective temporal relation reasoning, and that pretraining on a diverse set of rich temporal relation dataset (like Temporal-STUPD) boosts real-world training significantly.

 The STUPD dataset was designed with simplicity in mind.
-A prepositional word can have multiple senses, sometimes with subtle differences in meaning or usage in different contexts.
+A preposition can have multiple senses, sometimes with subtle differences in meaning or usage in different contexts.
 In the case of spatial relations, we restrict context of usage by limiting subjects and objects to physical objects, thus allowing us to group different senses into a single preposition.
-Further works may focus on creating visual datasets to disambiguate between the subtle meanings of different senses of a preposition.
-Another dataset design choice was to limit the types of objects to at most 2 types (categories) per image, for simplicity.
+Further works may focus on creating visual datasets to disambiguate the subtle differences of meanings of a preposition.
+Another design choice was to limit the types of objects to at most 2 types (categories) per image, for simplicity.
 However, this somewhat limits with number of potential prepositions included, as some comparative prepositions require 3 types of objects in order to be depicted properly.
 An example is \textit{as far as}, which depicts a comparison between two distances.
-This cannot be represented by a scene with interactions between only two objects.
+This cannot be represented through interaction between only two objects.

-In this paper, we treat spatial-STUPD and temporal-STUPD independently.
-However, future works should attempt training visual reasoning models to combine the knowledge from both subsets of STUPD and analyse properties of models that understand spatio-temporal reasoning effectively.

-Finally, while 3D information is readily available in STUPD due to its synthetic nature, this was not utilized in this paper, primarily in order to compare the results with previous works.
+Finally, while 3D information (such as relative depths of objects) is readily available in STUPD due to its synthetic nature, this was not fully utilized in this paper, primarily in order to compare the results with previous works fairly.
 Future works may examine whether and how 3D information may help with certain reasoning tasks.